robinrendle/aeve/content/draft.md

 “The African Union and the UN has finally started to notice just how important this problem is.
 So after my work is finished here in London, I’ll be joining a team in Mali to research effective ways to stop that process.”

-When she talked about her job Aeve felt like a broken record, but she also felt as if this record had broken on the best part of the best song on the entire album.
+When she talked about her job Aeve felt like a broken record, but she also felt as if this record had split apart on her favourite verse of her favourite song and now it would loop indefinitely, forever.

-Only one date-guy had exhausted Aeve’s imagination up to this point, contributing to her rambling diatribes with questions, jokes and, at all the right moments, giving her serious looks of disquiet.
-Afterwards they headed out to a bar where a dozen or so people crowded around a ping pong table in a cellar and played a wonderful, eclectic drinking game.
+Only one date-guy had exhausted Aeve’s imagination up to this point, contributing to her rambling diatribes with questions, jokes and, at all the right moments, giving her serious looks of discomfort.
+Afterwards they headed to a bar where a dozen or so people crowded around a ping pong table in a cellar and played a wonderful, eclectic drinking game.
 PING!
-Aeve would shout as he’d drunkenly miss the table and be encouraged by complete strangers to drink even more.
+Aeve would shout as he’d drunkenly hit a ball across the room.
+It was an evening where complete strangers would become friends instantly, as if everyone is reading off the same script.
 PONG!
-He’d return in kind as Aeve’s serve hit the net.
+He’d return in kind as Aeve’s serve hit the net and she’d wash away the embarrassment with another gulp of liquid from a tiny glass.

-Jake was smart, British, funny and best of all, he had the easiest smile Aeve had ever found.
+Date-guy was smart, British, funny and best of all, he had the easiest smile Aeve had ever found.
 Over the coming months she knew that she wanted to hold onto the sails of his unrelenting, full-bodied laughter, safeguarding each and every moment in a glassy bottle.
-With her own hands she’d build a storehouse to keep these bottles safe, as they would need to be catalogued by time, place and origin so she could revisit them in the future; they would need her utmost care to effectively archive them all.
+With her own hands Aeve would build a storehouse to keep these bottles safe, as they’d need to be catalogued by time, place and origin so future archivists could plunder its treasures.

-Aeve decided she would spend the rest of her career building a library to record his every indistinguishable laugh and his every fleeting smile.
+Aeve decided she would spend the rest of her career building this library to safeguard his every indistinguishable laugh and his every fleeting smile.